 It’s not just the home setting where I see clients planning for a retirement all their own, though.

-Control Over Your Choices
+Control Over Choices as You Age

 When you leave the workforce, it’s natural to have many worries about your future.
 Among these concerns are questions like, “Will I have enough money to retire?” and “What will I do?”
 But there’s also a lot of concern about the future as you age.